boxingbeetle/softfab/README.md

 Contributing
 ------------

 SoftFab requires Python 3.6 or later.
 It also needs [Graphviz](http://graphviz.org/) to layout execution graphs.
-The development environment is managed by [Poetry](https://poetry.eustace.io/), which requires `curl`, `pip` and `venv` to be installed.
+The development environment is managed by [Poetry](https://poetry.eustace.io/), which requires `curl` and `pip` to be installed.

-If you are using Debian are a Linux distribution derived from Debian such as Ubuntu, you need to install the packages `python3`, `python3-venv`, `python3-pip`, `python-pip`, `curl` and `graphviz`.
+If you are using Debian or a Linux distribution derived from Debian such as Ubuntu, you need to install the packages `python3`, `python3-pip`, `python-pip`, `curl` and `graphviz`.

 When you have the required packages installed, you can fetch the SoftFab source code from its Git repository: